kztakemoto/Natural_UAP/README.md

 # Natural UAP

-This repository contains the codes used in our study on *Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning*.
+This repository contains the codes used in our study on [*Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning*](https://doi.org/10.21203/rs.3.rs-757225/v1).

+# Terms of use

+MIT licensed.
+Happy if you cite our preprint when using the codes:

+Minagi A, Hirano H & Takemoto K (2021) Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning.
+PREPRINT (Version 1) available at Research Square. doi:10.21203/rs.3.rs-757225/v1

 ## Usage